Airbnb Scales Global Production of New Trip Experiences Using Wrike

 Trip Experiences, an extension of Airbnb’s revolutionary travel platform, give travelers unique access to local communities and activities in their cities of interest.
 For example, travelers can explore Havana's music scene with an award-winning vocalist, catch a wave in Santa Monica with a local surfer, or learn samurai culture from a sword artist in Tokyo.
 Airbnb promotes Experiences with powerful video trailers that showcase the excursion and feature the local host.

-After the initial launch of Experiences in September, CEO Brian Chesky wanted to quadruple production from 12 cities to 50 by the end of 2017.
-Creative Production Manager Hoon Kim was tasked with streamlining a process to be able to create 4,800 assets, including photography, videography, digital and print posters, and copy editing.
+After the initial launch of Experiences, CEO Brian Chesky wanted to quadruple production from the initial 12 cities.
+Creative Production Manager Hoon Kim was tasked with streamlining a process to be able to create thousands of assets, including photography, videography, and digital and print posters.

 Their solution at the time — a massive online spreadsheet — was simply not scalable.
 It couldn’t support the rapid changes and versioning created by hundreds of simultaneous users, and couldn’t manage the detailed workflows and handoffs for each of the three production teams and Experiences coordinators.